JetBrains/kotlin-multiplatform-dev-docs/topics/compose-onboard/compose-multiplatform-new-project.md

 3. Press double **Shift**, then find and execute the **Sync Project with Gradle Files** command.

 Now you can use `kotlinx-datetime` APIs in your common code.
-For the web target, you need to work around the limitations of timezone support in JavaScript and Wasm/JS as described in the [section below](#add-kotlinx-datetime-dependency-for-a-web-app).
+For the web target, you need to work around the limitations of time zone support in JavaScript and Wasm/JS as described in the [section below](#add-kotlinx-datetime-dependency-for-a-web-app).

 > For more general information on how to manage multiplatform dependencies,